iHuman-Lab/mosaic/README.md

 <div align="center">

-**Built with ❤️ for the RL research community**
+**Built with ❤️ for the Human–AI collaboration research community**

-*Remember: In Rescue-Grid, heroes aren't born — they're trained!*
+*MOSAIC: many pieces, one picture.*

 </div>